odarriba/docker-timemachine/README.md

 * Select your new volume.

 In the example below, the Docker instance is running on server `central`.
-For `USERNAME` the account `Backup` along with a `PASSWORD`.
-Once connected, the account `Backup` is available in Time Machine settings.
+For `USERNAME` the account `Backup` along with a `PASSWORD` was created.
+Once connected, the account `Backup` is available in Time Machine settings:
 ![alt text](docs/overview.jpg "Getting Started")